8ta4/blog/drafts/Free Adaptive Mac UI Automation Tool: Does It Exist?.md

 Do you know of any tool that can automate the ever-changing UI of a Mac app and doesn't cost a dime?

-This question came to me when I was messing with Apple Maps.
-[Someone wanted](https://github.com/8ta4/plist/issues/24#issuecomment-1931474720) to automate Apple Maps settings using plist.
+This question came to me when a user wanted to [automate Apple Maps settings using plist](https://github.com/8ta4/plist/issues/24#issuecomment-1931474720).
 I thought, "Why bother?
 Just use Google Maps."
-But I knew they would say, "That's not the answer I need."
+But I knew they'd say, "That's not the answer I need."
 It's a typical XY problem, so I skipped to Z: "Forget Maps.
 Just get lost."

 But then, it hit me.
 Maybe I'm the one stuck in the XY problem.
 Plist management has its limits.
 I wondered if I could try UI automation instead.
 Imagine being able to automate any setting, not just for Apple Maps but for any app, without relying on plist files or default commands.